KChen-lab/Monopogen/README.md

 **Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges, scDNA-seq etc.
 It is composed of three modules:
 * **Data preprocess**.
-This modules remove reads with high alignment mismatches from single cell sequencing and also make format compatiable with Monopongen.
+This module removes reads with high alignment mismatches from single cell sequencing and also makes data formats compatiable with Monopongen.
 * **Germline SNV calling**.
 Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to improve both SNV calling accuracy and detection sensitivity.
 * **Putative somatic SNV calling**.
 We extended the machinery of LD refinement from human population level to cell population level.
 We statistically phased the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculated a probabilistic score as an indicator of somatic SNVs.
 The putative somatic SNVs were further genotyped at cell type/cluster level from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar).